cjus/node-neo4j-presentation/presentation/readme.md

 RETURN p;
 ```

 Alex is connected to Susan by a relationship link with a label of `Knows`.
 That link also has a property called `since`.
-We could write a query that includes the relationship by using square brackets:
+We could write a query that includes the `Knows` relationship by using square brackets:

 ```
 MATCH (p1:Person {name: "Alex"})-[r:Knows]-(p2:Person {name: "Susan"})
 RETURN p1, r, p2;
 ```

 Notice that we assign the variable `r` to the relationship link.
 We also use the label `Knows` to specify the type of link we're interested in.
-The label could have been something else such as Worked_with.
+The label could have been something else such as worked_with or hired_by.

 Let's say that Alex is planning a party and would like to invite his closest acquaintances.
 Here we omit the query fragment for the Person's name property so we match any person that Alex directly knows.